 The “Ellis Act” (download copy of law) is a state law which says that landlords have the unconditional right to evict tenants to “go out of business.”
-For an Ellis eviction, the landlord must remove all of the units in the building from the rental market, i.e., the landlord must evict all the tenants and can not single out one tenant (with low rent) and/or remove just one unit from the rental market.
-When a landlord invokes the Ellis Act, the apartments can not be re-rented, except at the same rent the evicted tenant was paying, for five years following the evictions, While there are restrictions on ever re-renting the units, there are no such restrictions on converting them to ownership units (e.g., tenancies in common or condos).
+For an Ellis eviction, the landlord must remove all of the units in the building from the rental market, i.e., the landlord must evict all the tenants and cannot single out one tenant (for example, with low rent) and/or remove just one unit out of several from the rental market.
+The Ellis Act is included in the just causes for eviction under the Rent Ordinance as Section 37.9(a)13).

-Ellis Act evictions generally are used to “change the use” of the building.
+Ellis Act evictions generally are used to change the use of the building.
 Most Ellis evictions are used to convert rental units to condominiums, using loopholes in the condo law.
 If your Ellis eviction is intended to convert the apartments to condos see the “Condo & TIC Conversions” section.
-Also, Ellis evictions are used to convert multi-unit buildings into single family homes—mansions.
-For fighting these, see Mergers.
+Also, Ellis evictions are used to convert multi-unit buildings into single family homes that are mansions.
+For fighting these, see “Mergers & Demolitions.”